 LE Audio introduced to improve lives of people with hearing loss

-The Bluetooth SIG worked closely with the hearing aid industry to define and introduce LE Audio, the next-generation of Bluetooth® wireless audio.
-LE Audio adds support for the development of standard Bluetooth hearing aids as well as support for Audio Sharing, which is expected to enable the next generation of Assistive Listening Systems (ALS).
+LE Audio adds support for the development of standard Bluetooth hearing aids as well as support for AuracastTM broadcast audio, which is expected to enable the next generation of Assistive Listening Systems (ALS).

 MORE, AND BETTER, BLUETOOTH®

 Support for Bluetooth technology in hearing aids to date has been based on proprietary implementations.
 As a result, relatively few hearing aids include Bluetooth technology and compatibility is limited.
-By standardizing support for Bluetooth technology within hearing aids, LE Audio will lead to the availability of more Bluetooth hearing aids and will enable true global interoperability.
+By standardizing support for Bluetooth technology within hearing aids, LE Audio increases availability of Bluetooth hearing aids and enables true global interoperability.
 Thanks to LE Audio, people with hearing loss will be able to realize the same benefits of Bluetooth audio enjoyed by users of standard Bluetooth headphones and earbuds, including wireless calling, listening, and watching.

 AN ADVANCED NEW TYPE OF ASSISTIVE LISTENING SYSTEM

 While current Assistive Listening Systems (ALSs), such as inductive loops, have been providing tremendous benefit to people with hearing loss, they suffer from a number of challenges, including quality, cost, spill-over, and privacy issues, that have limited deployment.
-Bluetooth® Audio Sharing will enable an advanced new type of Assistive Listening System with higher audio quality and greater privacy that avoids spill-over challenges and will be significantly easier and lower cost to deploy.
+Auracast™ broadcast audio will enable an advanced new type of Assistive Listening System with higher audio quality and greater privacy that avoids spill-over challenges and will be significantly easier and lower cost to deploy.